usnistgov/800-63-3/sp800-63b/sec10_usability.md

 Usability considerations for typical usage include:

 * Give cryptographic keys appropriately descriptive names that are meaningful to users since users have to recognize and recall which cryptographic key to use for which authentication task.
-This prevents users from having to deal with multiple similarly and ambiguously named cryptographic keys.
+This prevents users from having to deal with multiple similarly- and ambiguously-named cryptographic keys.
 Selecting from multiple cryptographic keys on smaller mobile devices may be particularly problematic if the names of the cryptographic keys are shortened due to reduced screen size.

 #### 10.2.7 Single-factor Cryptographic Device
 **_Typical Usage_**